MarileneGarcia/marilene.github.io/docs/GSoC/GSoC.md

 ## About Me
 My name is Marilene Andrade Garcia.
 I am a computer engineer from Brazil.
 Since finishing my degree, I have been seeking opportunities to work in the embedded development field.

-I have been working with Analog Devices under a Linux Foundation project for the past two months, writing a new Linux Kernel device driver in the Industrial Input/Output subsystem for an analog-to-digital converter (ADC).
+I have been working with Analog Devices under a Linux Foundation project for the past three months, writing a Linux Kernel device driver in the Industrial Input/Output subsystem for an analog-to-digital converter (ADC).

 ## About Analog Devices
 Analog Devices, Inc. (ADI) is an American multinational semiconductor company specializing in data conversion, signal processing, and power management technologies.